OpenAI: Partnership with Microsoft

-In January 2023, OpenAI Global, LLC was in talks for funding that would value the company at $29 billion, double its 2021 value.
-On January 23, 2023, Microsoft announced a new US$10 billion investment in OpenAI Global, LLC over multiple years, partially needed to use Microsoft's cloud-computing service Azure.

-On September 21, 2023, Microsoft had begun rebranding all variants of its Copilot to Microsoft Copilot, including the former Bing Chat and the Microsoft 365 Copilot.
-This strategy was followed in December 2023 by adding the MS-Copilot to many installations of Windows 11 and Windows 10 as well as a standalone Microsoft Copilot app released for Android and one released for iOS thereafter.
+Following its original $1 billion investment in 2019 which began an AI boom, Microsoft invested another $2 billion through 2022.
+On January 23, 2023, Microsoft announced an additional $10 billion investment in OpenAI over multiple years, of which a significant portion would be used to purchase compute on Microsoft Azure.
+These investments were made at a $29 billion valuation, double OpenAI's 2021 valuation.
+Later that year, Microsoft began using OpenAI models for its Copilot chatbot, integrated Copilot into Windows, and released mobile Copilot apps.

-Following OpenAI's 2025 restructuring, Microsoft owns a 27% stake in the for-profit OpenAI Group PBC, valued at $135 billion.
+Following OpenAI's 2025 restructuring, Microsoft owned a 27% stake in the for-profit OpenAI Group PBC, valued at $135 billion.
 In a deal announced the same day, OpenAI agreed to purchase $250 billion of Azure services, with Microsoft ceding their right of first refusal over OpenAI's future cloud computing purchases.
 As part of the deal, OpenAI will continue to share 20% of its revenue with Microsoft until it achieves AGI, which must now be verified by an independent panel of experts.
 The deal also loosened restrictions on both companies working with third parties, allowing Microsoft to pursue AGI independently and allowing OpenAI to develop products with other companies.

+In April 2026, the two firms announced a new agreement which removed many of the more restrictive aspects of their partnership.
+No longer the exclusive cloud provider, Microsoft then had the first right to provide cloud services, but OpenAI could purchase other services in the event that Microsoft did not provide sufficient capacity.
+OpenAI will no longer receive a portion of Microsoft's revenue from using OpenAI's technology.
+The clause, which created uncertainty for Microsoft in the event OpenAI determined that OpenAI had created AGI, was dropped.